Kaztic/interview_agent/README.md

 ./run.sh
 ```

-Both options will:
+This will:
-1. Activate the appropriate environment
+1. Activate the virtual environment
-2. Start Redis server with secure configuration
-3. Start the Celery worker (for start scripts)
-4. Start the FastAPI server on http://localhost:8000 (for run scripts)
+2. Start the FastAPI server on http://localhost:8000

 ## API Usage